tshepang/blog/content/Linux threads are not deterministic.md

 tags = ['Rust']
 +++

 By deterministic, I am referring to their scheduling.
-Here\'s an example in Rust:
+Here's an example in Rust:

 ::: {.sourcecode}